 Maree has a strong interest in professional development and ongoing education and in facilitating PD opportunities for TAVRP members .

 Maree believes that ongoing professional education is essential to underpin best professional practice, and is committed to assisting the Workplace Rehabilitation Profession to maintain best practice standards.

 Robyn is a registered Occupational Therapist , and holds a Graduate Diploma in Ergonomics.
 She operates her own private practice, based in Launceston.
 Robyn has worked predominantly in rehabilitation for over 30 years, mostly in northern Tasmania.
 She is an accredited rehabilitation provider in the Tasmanian Workcover system .
 Robyn sees clients in a variety of settings and industries, providing home assessments, ergonomic and workplace assessments, and injury management.

 Cheryl has qualifications in Psychology and Rehabilitation Counselling.
 She has been a member of the TAVRP since 1994, and has served on the TAVRP Committee since 2006.

-Cheryl recently retired after being employed as Rehabilitation Case Manager in Services Australia in Hobart for 12 years.
-Prior to that, she spend more than 30 years working in general Human Resources work at the ABC, including a high component of rehabilitation case management, workers’ compensation and Health & Safety activities in the Commonwealth jurisdiction.
+Cheryl retired in mid-2020, having been a Rehabilitation Case Manager in Services Australia in Hobart for 12 years.
+Previously she spend 35 years performing Human Resources work at the ABC, including a high component of rehabilitation case management, workers’ compensation and Health & Safety activities in the Commonwealth jurisdiction.

 Fiona holds a degree in Occupational Therapy and post graduate qualifications in Ergonomics, Safety and Health.